YHallouard/Car_Park_Semantic_Segmentation/README.md

 # Car Park Semantic Segmentation API (CPSS)

+Automatic detection (with machine learning algorithm) of available space for solar panels on car parking.
+Built with a front end application to load the aerial images of a parking.

 SSPD is a Flask rest API on a Docker container which allows you to create a wkt representation of parking on an aerial picture.